Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor.rst

     Gets the fatigue-based skill scaling term used by many game mechanics, based on the actor's current and maximum fatigue.
 It is equal to ``max(0, fFatigueBase - fFatigueMult * max(0, 1 - fatigue.current/fatigue.base))``

 `getPowerUseTimestamp`_ (`number`_)
     Finds the timestamp a recharging power was used.
+Powers recharge 24 hours after this timestamp.
+The timestamp units are hours.
+The current time as a timestamp can be accessed at tes3.getSimulationTimestamp().

 `getSkillStatistic`_ (`tes3skillStatistic`_)
     Fetches the statistic object of a skill with a given index.
 This converts to the limited options available for creatures.